 Did you ever wish your "bad" hands could make you money?
 Then Razz could be the game for you.
 Part lowball, part 7-card stud, the goal is to make the best five-card low hand from seven cards.

+As in most forms of poker, Razz uses a standard 52-card deck that is shuffled before every hand.
 Each player starts with two hole cards and one upcard; there are then three more rounds of upcards, with betting after each card, and a final downcard, just as in stud.
 Each player ends up with seven cards: four face up and three face down.

 The player holding the best low hand using any five of their cards wins the pot.
 Aces are always low, and flushes and straights have no effect on the value of a hand.
 Also, it's good to remember that drawing a pair will not hurt your hand.
 The best possible hand is A-2-3-4-5.